MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbHybrid/hybrid/decommission-move-on-prem-users.md

 - M365-collaboration
 - Teams_ITAdmin_Help
 - Adm_Skype4B_Online
-description: "Moving user and endpoints before decommissioning a Skype for Business on-premises environment."
+description: "Move users and endpoints before decommissioning a Skype for Business on-premises environment."

 ---

 # Move required users and endpoints before decommissioning your on-premises environment

-This article describes how to move required users and application endpoints before decommissioning your on-premises Skype for Business environment.
+This article describes how to move required users and application endpoints to the Microsoft cloud before decommissioning your on-premises Skype for Business environment.
 This is step 1 of the following steps to decommission your on-premises environment:

 - **Step 1.
 Move all required users and application endpoints from on-premises to online.** (This article.)